Elastic-Softworks/.github/profile/README.md

 # ELASTIC SOFTWORKS

-Elastic Softworks is a software federation bringing together developers, archivists, writers, and artists who are passionate about creating and maintaining public works.
+Elastic Softworks is a software federation of developers, writers, archivists, and artists who are passionate about creating and maintaining public works.

-While our foundation is rooted in the greater Arkansas, Tennessee, Louisiana, Mississippi, and Alabama region, Elastic Softworks operate as an international federation.
+While our foundation is rooted in the greater Arkansas, Tennessee, Louisiana, Mississippi, and Alabama region, Elastic Softworks operates as an international federation.

 ## MISSION